Greywater Press Room

 Note: the state was pushed to develop how to information, but has no money, so these items below are the primary—actually, just about only—information resources available to Californians:

-Laundry to Landscape (DVD)— Same system description, in expanded, video form, with August 4th 2009 release date.
+Laundry 2 landscape-video— Same system description, in expanded, video form, with August 4th 2009 release date.

 Grey water central — Index to 100 pages of free info on greywater